-From “No Memories Hangin’ Around,” a 1979 duet with Bobby Bare, to her current work as a socially-conscious veteran performer, Rosanne Cash songs have upheld the proud family name of her father, Johnny Cash.
+From "No Memories Hangin' Around," a 1979 duet with Bobby Bare, to her current work as a socially-conscious veteran performer and American roots icon, Rosanne Cash songs have upheld the proud family name of her father, country music legend Johnny Cash.

 Just as her famous dad went from upbeat Memphis rockabilly to the Man in Black persona, Rosanne started as more of a pop-friendly singer before co-writing the Americana songbook.
-Along the way, work with her ex-husband Rodney Crowell and other producers and songwriting partners have allowed the singer-songwriter to evolve from a new wave-friendly pop performer to an important voice among modern traditionalists.
+Along the way, work with her ex-husband Rodney Crowell and other producers and songwriting partners have allowed the singer-songwriter to evolve from a new wave-friendly pop performer to a crucial voice among modern traditionalists.

 10. "The Way We Make a Broken Heart"

-Let’s begin with one of multiple picks from King’s Record Shop, a 1987 album that signaled Cash’s shift from a twangy new waver to a neo-traditionalist.
-Upbeat vibes get replaced by a little Spanish-inspired country flavor.
+Let's begin with one of multiple picks from King's Record Shop, a 1987 album that signaled Cash's shift from a twangy new waver to a neo-traditionalist.
+Upbeat vibes get replaced by a little Spanish-inspired country flavor plus lyrics by John Hiatt.

 9. "What We Really Want"